Heathland Connections

 Joined-up thinking to connect Surrey's heathland

-One of twelve landscape-scale Nature Recovery Projects being delivered collaboratively across England, Heathland Connections is a Natural England funded, partnership-led initiative, which will deliver habitat restoration by supporting landowners to effectively manage adjoining areas of remnant heathland under their care.
+One of twelve landscape-scale Nature Recovery Projects delivered collaboratively across England, this Natural England funded, partnership-led initiative aimed to deliver habitat restoration by supporting landowners to effectively manage adjoining areas of remnant heathland under their care.

 By working with landowners to enhance, restore, and connect heathland areas, we aim to create a network of wildlife-rich sites that preserves the distinctive character and productive landscape of Surrey.